 Trail Bonus

 During the trail Bonus the player spins repeatedly to receive from 1-6 pedals corresponding to the number of spaces the character moves.
 Like a game board, the player lands on spaces, winning the prize award on the space or the feature if the player lands on a non-flower space.
-The prize awards on each flower prize space range between 1x and 20x.
 The features that can be won include:

+The prize awards on each [flower] prize space range between 1x and 20x.
 Go back bee: The next spin makes the player move from 1-6 spaces backwards instead of forwards.

 Ninja Spider: The character is killed and the bonus ends unless the player has any hearts in which case the player instead loses one heart.